On June 1, 1931 Antonio Gramsci, from prison, wrote a letter to his family containing the tale Il topo e la montagna; and it goes something like this…

 “I didn’t know the boy Antonio was ill, and I drank his milk.
-I want to make makes amends.
+I want to makes amends.

-So I asked the nanny for milk, and she said yes, but she is so thin because has no grass.
+So I asked the nanny for milk, and she said yes, but she is so thin because she has no grass to eat.
 So I asked the meadow for grass, and she said yes, but she is so dry because she has no water.
 So I asked the fountain for water, and he said yes, but he was broken by war and has no well.
-So I asked the builder to help me build the fountain, and he said yes, but he has not stones.
+So I asked the builder to help me build the fountain, and he said yes, but he has no stones.
 So now I’m asking you: If you give me stones, I promise the child will grow big and strong and he will plant fir, and oak, and chestnut trees on your hills.
 And those trees will grow and their roots will keep your slopes from sliding.
 They will keep the wind from sweeping over you ceaselessly, and you will be happy again.”

 And the animals have water to drink and pine nuts to eat.